UCSD-ECEMAE-148/148-winter-2025-final-project-team-7/README.md

 ## Software

 ### Overall Architecture
-The project was successfully completed using the **Slam-Toolbox** and **ROS2 Navigation 2 Stack**, with a significant adaptation to the [djnighti/ucsd_robocar container](https://hub.docker.com/r/djnighti/ucsd_robocar).
-The adaptation allowed for seamless integration and deployment of the required components, facilitating efficient development and implementation of the robotic system.
+The project was integrated into a fork of the original DonkeyCar framework, which can be found [here](https://github.com/FrancGarcia/donkeycar).
+The adaptation allowed for seamless integration and deployment of the required IMU abstraction, facilitating efficient sensor fusion with the existing GPS module within the framework.

-### SLAM (Simultaneous Localization and Mapping)

 <hr>